Ways to Reduce Your Bill

 Lighting

-Lighting typically accounts for about eight to 10 percent of the average electric bill.
+Lighting typically accounts for about 8-10% percent of the average electric bill.
 Follow these tips to trim those costs.

 No-cost tips